 How Is This Prophecy About Laodicea Significant?

 This prophecy was first of all to a real church in a real place.
-Laodicea was city located in Phrygia, a few miles west of the city of Colosse in Asia Minor in present-day Turkey.
+Laodicea was a city located in Phrygia, a few miles west of the city of Colosse in Asia Minor in present-day Turkey.
 The city was known for its aqueducts which brought tepid water into the city.

-Many scholars who call themselves dispensationalists, have long believed that the various churches represent seven very distinct church ages.
+Many scholars who call themselves dispensationalists, have long believed that the various churches represent seven distinct church ages.
 There are a number of scholars who are very knowledgeable about this topic.
-Googling and studying what these scholars say about this topic makes an eye opening Bible study.
+Googling and studying what these scholars say about this topic makes an eye-opening Bible study.
 I believe there is credence to this idea.
 I can see where if it were true, Laodicea would definitely represent a large portion of what is called the church of today.

 How This Prophecy About Laodicea Could Relate to Today's Church